RadialDevGroup/ombudsman/development/PAIRING.md

 > James can work with another developer to help him to stay focused and navigate much needless indirection.
 While James navigates the code, his pair can ask leading questions to help cue his next step.
 When James gets tired of navigating, his pair can take over, and James can cue the other developer as they work towards a solution

-Mark has been working on a poorly-written legacy code base that seems to obscure the purpose of each method rather than breaking methods into comprehensible blocks.
+Mark has been working on a poorly written legacy code base that seems to obscure the purpose of each method rather than breaking methods into comprehensible blocks.

 > Mark's pair can keep him from descending into a rabbit hole, refactoring endlessly, by refocusing the work on the goal, rather than on a refactoring towards impossible perfection.